-Metformin, Diabates, Vitamin b12 Deficiency and you!
+Metformin, Diabetes, Vitamin b12 Deficiency and you!

-Along with insulin and other antidiabetic pills, Metformin is usually the first drug to be used for patients newly diagnosed with diabetes.
-If you have diabetes and taking a daily dose of Metformin for a year or so then you should check your Vitamin B12 levels.
-There is an association of taking metformin with the risk of Vitamin B12 deficiency.
-However, this doesn’t mean that you should quit taking your Metformin, at least not without consulting your doctor first!.
+Along with insulin and other anti-diabetic medications, Metformin is usually the first drug to be used for patients newly diagnosed with diabetes.
+If you have diabetes and are taking a daily dose of Metformin, make sure to check your Vitamin B12 levels.
+Because metformin hinders absorption of nutrients in the GI tract, there is a definite association of taking metformin with the risk of Vitamin B12 deficiency.
+A contributing factor is calcium malabsorption.
+Studies show that taking supplemental calcium can help in reducing the induced malabsorption of B12.

-When taking Metformin, it is suggested that you have your B12 or cobalamin level checked annually.
-When you have a low B12 level then you should consult your physician about B12 supplementation.
-It is enough to have a quality supplement taken either orally or in the form of injections.
-You may also consider taking a B-complex.
-This supplement may include the B complex vitamins such as B1, B2, B3 and B6 (Pyridoxine) which are required for good absorption of vitamin B12.
+Metformin does an excellent job when it comes to managing type 2 diabetes and the safety record of this medication is great.
+It’s just that, when taking Metformin, it is suggested that you have your B12 or cobalamin level checked annually.
+If you have a low B12 level you should consult your physician about B12 supplementation.
+It is usually very helpful to take a quality supplement (taken either orally or in the form of injections).
+You may also consider taking a B-complex (B100).
+This supplement complex may include all the needed B vitamins such as B1, B2, B3, and B6 (Pyridoxine) which are required for good absorption of vitamin B12.
 A quality B-complex supplement should also contain folic acid.

 If your health care provider suggests calcium supplementation in addition to B12, try to find a brand that uses certified pure or quality coral calcium.
 Certified pure suggests that the calcium is derived from coral using best methods preserving all important qualities of the mineral as well as protecting from the danger of heavy metals including mercury, lead, and aluminum.